adfaure/open-calorie-tracker/README.md

 Localization is bit complicated.
 But when it is set up, it seems to works.

-To create new text input to be translated first add a new getter to the class: `lib/application_localization.dart`.
+To create new text input to be translated, first add a new getter to the class: `lib/application_localization.dart`.

 Then one can use the command from the project's root: